Dermot Murnaghan: Controversies

+Tabloid pictures

+In 2012, Murnaghan was the subject of gossip after tabloid pictures emerged of him kissing Sky make-up artist Camilla Tew in a London park.

 Chuka Umunna interview

 On 19 January 2015, Murnaghan was criticised for his supposedly hostile attitude towards Shadow Business Secretary Chuka Umunna during an interview where Murnaghan asked Umunna if he agreed with the statement sent by the Communities Secretary to the Muslim community earlier in the day.
 Umunna acknowledged that he had not read it, though Murnaghan nonetheless continued to press the Shadow Business Secretary, resulting in an abrupt end to the interview after Murnaghan cut-off Umunna mid-speech by saying "so you are not going to speak until you get the party line right?"
-Umuna stormed out of the interview at this point.
+Umunna stormed out of the interview at this point.
 Viewers complained about the "poor attitude" exhibited by Murnaghan during the interview.

 President Toomas Hendrik Ilves interview

 On 8 February 2015, Murnaghan introduced the Estonian president, Toomas Hendrik Ilves, as Toomas Hendrik and proceeded to call him "President Hendrik".
 President Ilves removed his microphone and left, saying "Tell him to shut up, he can't even get my name right."